VijayaMadhavi/VijayaMadhavi/README.md

 - 👋 Hi, I’m @VijayaMadhavi
-- 👀 I’m interested in working as an iOS Developer
+- 👀 I’m interested in iOS Development
 - 🌱 I’m currently learning Swift(UIKit) and SwiftUI
 - 💞️ I’m looking to collaborate on iOS projects
 - 📫 How to reach me vijayamadhavi@hotmail.com